thesephist/ink/README.md

 ## Types

-Ink is strongly and statically typed, and has six non-extendable types.
+Ink is strongly and statically typed, and has seven non-extendable types.

 - Number
 - String
+- Bytes
 - Boolean
 - Null
 - Composite (including Objects and Lists)